 Fraud Protection Services

 Premier Bank diligently monitors your account activity for fraud and uses the latest technology to better serve you.
-If we suspect fraud on your debit card or business credit card, we will alert you in a timely matter using our SecurLock service.
+If we suspect fraud on your debit card, we will alert you in a timely manner using our SecurLock service.
 Learn more about SecurLock.

 Please continue to review your account activity on a regular basis to ensure no suspicious activity has occurred.